All campuses are open and ready to serve students virtually, blended, or in person.

 4. Schedule and complete the PSB examination for Allied Health Occupations.
 PSB must be completed BEFORE application deadline.
 Available examination dates are limited.
 Applicants are encouraged to schedule and test early. *Additional information regarding

-5. Submit a completed application and official transcripts electronically to the Diagnostic Medical Sonography Director at MLChambers@collin.edu or delivered to the Health Science Office H201 at Collin College Central Park Campus 2200 West University Drive, Mckinney, Texas 75071 by November 1st.
+5. Submit a completed application to the Diagnostic Medical Sonography Director at MLChambers@collin.edu or delivered to the Health Science Office H201 at Collin College Central Park Campus 2200 West University Drive, Mckinney, Texas 75071 by November 1st.

 Acceptance into the Diagnostic Medical Sonography Program is competitive with an interview determining acceptance.
 Applicants are selected for an interview based on their application point total.
 The application point total is based on points accumulated from the following areas: I- Core Courses, II-PSB Exam, and III-Grade Point Average IV- Bonus Points.
 Bonus points are available based on completion of specific additional coursework, health related work experience, and previously earned degrees.

 Attending an informational session or meeting with the program director is encouraged, but does not carry points in the admission scoring process.
 The following methods are used to award points in the process of evaluating your application.
 Please note that these criteria are subject to modification and may be changed without prior notice.
 In the event that it becomes necessary to modify the criteria, all applications will be subject to the modification regardless of when the application was submitted.
 Changes in admission criteria will be published on the program web site.